EKC Sheppey Secondary

 Admissions

-EKC Sheppey Secondary has an admission number (PAN) of 150 for entry into Year 7.
+EKC Sheppey Secondary has a Published Admission Number of 150 for entry into Year 7.

 To apply for a Year 7 place for September, you need to complete the Local Authority’s (LA) ‘Common Application Form’ (CAF) by the deadline.
 All the details are listed on the Kent County Council Website following the link below: